wftutorials/opencv-tutorial/README.md

 ## Converting to HSV

 A color space to note is `HSV`.
-We can create comparsions between image with it.
+We can create comparisions between image with it using histograms.
 Lets convert our image to this

 ```python